Carolina Panthers Lose Greg Olsen To Season Ending Foot Injury

 When asked whether he may be considering retirement given he trouble his foot has given him in his 12th season, Olsen said he tries not to make rash decisions in a time of such crisis.
 But it was clear by the emotional tone his words carried that the three-time Pro-Bowl star isn’t as confident as he’d like to be in his prospects moving forward.

 Prior to suffering the initial injury to his foot, Olsen had come into his own by joining Rob Gronkowski and Travis Kelce as one of the top three players at his position.
-As NFL.com would report, he had even begun to notch a milestone or two under his belt in becoming the first tight end to ever put three consecutive 1,000-yard seasons in the books.
+As NFL.com reported, he had even begun to notch a milestone or two under his belt in becoming the first tight end to ever put three consecutive 1,000-yard seasons in the books.

-The Panthers now face the obstacle of matching-up against the high-powered New Orleans Saints without their big man, in two of their next four games.
+The Panthers now face the obstacle of matching up against the high-powered New Orleans Saints without their big man, in two of their next four games.
 Only time will tell if that will be the extent of their concerns so far as they relate to Olsen.